 What you can do

-- Write down any symptoms your child is experiencing, including any that may seem unrelated to an upper respiratory infection, and when they started.
+- Any symptoms your child is experiencing, including any that may seem unrelated to an upper respiratory infection, and when they started

-- Write down key personal information, such as if your child was born prematurely or if he or she has a heart or lung problem.
+- Key personal information, such as if your child was born prematurely or has a heart or lung problem

 - What is likely causing my child's symptoms?
 Are there other possible causes?